 Stage 6: Implementation: (October 2017 - March 2019)

 The work of the Co-Design Group, decisions made and plans produced have been recorded and published on line to ensure transparency.

 The Women’s Early Intervention Programme (WEIP) (DfC’s ‘Early’ Fresh Start)

-The ongoing co-design process highlighted the need for an additional Early Intervention Programme for Women in community development, which will identify groups of disengaged women and equip them to engage fully and fruitfully in DfC’s main contribution to the Fresh Start Agreement.
+The ongoing co-design process highlighted the need for an additional Early Intervention Programme for women in community development, which aimed to identify groups of disengaged women and equip them to engage fully and fruitfully in DfC’s main contribution to the Fresh Start Agreement.
 This programme was delivered to approximately 250 women, across 24 locations in February & March 2017.

 This independent panel’s report recommended (at A3) that the ‘Executive should work with leading figures and organisations throughout all sectors of society to take a stand against criminality in Northern Ireland and promote responsible cooperation with the authorities as part of a culture of lawfulness’.